Multi-objective optimization for targeted self-assembly among competing polymorphs: Gaussian process regression (GPR)

-We separately train two GPR models for the thermodynamic $(Y^f)$ and kinetic $(K)$ objectives.
+We separately train two GPR models for the thermodynamic, $Y^f$, and kinetic, $K$, objectives.
 Each GPR model utilizes the Mat{\'{e}}rn kernel~\cite{gpr_ref},

 where $d$ is the Euclidean distance between two points in the parameter space, $K_\nu$ is a modified Bessel function, and $\Gamma$ is the Gamma function.
 The hyperparameters $\nu$ and $l$, which control the smoothness and length scale of the kernel, respectively, are chosen separately for each GPR model by fitting the simulation data at each generation.
 First, we randomly divide the data into equal-sized training and test sets, fit the GPR model with fixed hyperparameter values to the training set, and compute the Pearson correlation coefficient between the simulated and GPR-predicted data in the test set.
 This procedure is repeated for $100$ random training/test splits of the data set to calculate an average Pearson correlation coefficient for the GPR predictions.
 Next, we vary the kernel hyperparameters $\nu$ and $l$ to maximize the average Pearson correlation coefficient.
 Once this correlation exceeds $0.9$, we consider the hyperparameters to be sufficiently well converged (see Fig.~S1 in \textit{Supplementary Information}).
-Finally, we fit the GPR model using all the available simulation data and use the optimized kernel to make predictions for the next generation of pair potentials.